 - Basic Cube - The most basic block that can be found in all the levels.
 To progress further in the game the player must capture all of these blocks.
 Should any of these blocks fall off the platform, the player would lose a mark on the "Block Count".
 If the number of the basic blocks exceed the limit, the player would lose the last row of blocks.
 Giving them less space to work with.
-This block can vary in colour depending on the level but it's behaviour is no different.
+This block can vary in color depending on the level but its behavior is no different.

 - Forbidden Cubes - These black cubes are dangerous for if the player does capture these blocks in whatever fashion, the player loses the last row of cubes from the playing field.
 These blocks do not count towards the Block Scale when they fall off the field thus they should be left alone.

-Should the character be crushed by any of these blocks they will be paralysed and the game automatically fasts forwards until all the cubes from the current set fall off the field.
+Should the character be crushed by any of these blocks they will be paralyzed and the game automatically fast-forwards until all the cubes from the current set fall off the field.
 The player is then forced to retry that set again.
 If the character is standing on the last row of cubes and they are removed, the character falls off and the entire level must be started again.

 If the player successfully removes all the Basic Cubes and Advantage Cubes from a set without capturing the Forbidden Cubes, the player is awarded with a "Perfection Score" with an extra row of cubes at the end of the playing field.
 This is important as the later levels of the game require more space to work with.

 By beating the game numerous times new characters are unlocked: Cynthia and Spike the dog.
 These characters move faster then the default character Eliot.